theupdateframework/python-tuf/tuf/README.md

 the likelihood that a client downloading version X of a release unexpectedly requests the target files of a version Y just released.

 To guarantee consistency of metadata and target files, a repository may optionally support multiple versions of `snapshot.json` simultaneously, where a client with version 1 of `snapshot.json` can download `target_file.zip` and another client with version 2 of `snapshot.json` can also download a different `target_file.zip` (same file name, but different file digest.)
-If the `consistent_snapshot` parameter of write() is `True`, metadata and target file names on the file system have their digests prepended (note: target file names specified in metadata do not have digests included in their names.)
+If the `consistent_snapshot` parameter of write() is `True`, metadata and target file names on the file system have their digests prepended (note: target file names specified in metadata do not contain digests in their names.)

 The repository maintainer is responsible for the duration of multiple versions of metadata and target files available on a repository.
 Generating consistent